Capture and Stability of Resonant Planet Pairs in Turbulent Disk: Results

 Substituting Eqs. \ref{eq:sigma_x} and \ref{eq:Delta_x} into this condition, we obtain the analytic criterion for turbulence-induced disruption as

 Our numerical results indicate that $\epsilon {\approx} 3$ provides stability over a timescale $\tau_{\rm m}$, consistent with the standard $3\sigma$ for the Gaussian distribution.
-This corresponds to a resonance width that encloses roughly $99.7\%$ of stochastic variations, reducing escape probability to a substantial low level.
-While stochastic diffusion mathematically causes eventual escape over an infinite timescale ($\Delta t {\to} \infty$), this approach nonetheless achieves effective long-term stability within practical timescales.
+This corresponds to a resonance width that encloses roughly $99.7\%$ of stochastic variations, reducing escape probability to a low level.
+While stochastic diffusion mathematically causes eventual escape over an infinite timescale ($\Delta t {\to} \infty$), this criterion provides a practical measure of long-term stability over the timescales considered here.

+This practical criterion should be interpreted as a leading-order estimate.
+It assumes locally linear variance growth over the resonant response time, \(\sigma_x^2 \simeq D_x\tau_{\rm lib}\), and does not explicitly include eccentricity damping in the effective diffusion.
+The possible effect of \(\tau_e\) on resonance disruption is examined in Appendix~B.

-On the other hand, even in the modest-turbulent level where the system remains nominally bounded ($\epsilon \sigma_x {<} x_{\rm res}$), stochastic forcing can continuously amplify the overstability until it ultimately drives the system to escape resonance.
+The condition above describes direct resonance disruption by stochastic excursions that exceed the resonance width.
+Turbulence can also destabilize the system indirectly in the moderate-turbulence regime, where the system remains nominally bounded ($\epsilon \sigma_x {<} x_{\rm res}$), stochastic forcing can continuously amplify the overstability until it ultimately drives the system to escape resonance.
 In the laminar case, stability depends on the balance between eccentricity excitation (driven by convergent migration $\tau_{\rm m}$) and eccentricity damping ($\tau_{e}$).
 The ratio $\tau_{\rm m}/\tau_{e}$ serves as the key parameter: as this ratio decreases, eccentricity excitation dominates and the system transitions from stable to overstable, and eventually escape (see Fig. 6 of paper I).
 Resonant escape occurs when $\tau_{\rm m}/\tau_{e}$ falls below a critical threshold derived in Paper I:

 where

 Here, $\alpha {\equiv} a_{\rm i}/a_{\rm o}$ denotes the semi-major axis ratio (distinct from the viscosity parameter $\alpha_{\rm SS}$ used in Section \ref{sec:discuss}).
 The coefficients $f_{\rm d,i}$ and $f_{\rm d,o}$ represent the direct terms of the disturbing function; their detailed expressions are provided in Table 8.1 of \citet{Murray1999}.
 The modified outer coefficient is defined as $f_{\rm d,o}^{'} \equiv f_{\rm d,o} - 2\alpha \delta_{j,2}$.
 For instance, in the case of the $2$:$1$ MMR, these coefficients take the values $f_{\rm d,i} \approx -1.19$ and $f_{\rm d,o}^{'} \approx 0.43$.